Camilla is now officially known as Her Majesty the Queen Consort.

-Queen Elizabeth however did inherit the throne from her father, making her the ruling monarch, the queen.
+Queen Elizabeth, however, did inherit the throne from her father, making her the ruling monarch, the queen.
 Her mother, Queen Elizabeth The Queen Mother, was also a queen consort.
 She was not Queen Elizabeth I, that title belongs to the Tudor royal and daughter of King Henry VIII, who was born into the role and reigned from 1558 until 1603.

-Why wasn't Camilla automatically a queen consort?
+Why wasn't Camilla automatically Queen Consort?

-Until Queen Elizabeth's recent announcement, the official position of Clarence House, the couple’s office, was that Camilla would be known as Princess Consort when Prince Charles becomes king, as per a statement released in 2005 at the time of their wedding.
+Until Queen Elizabeth's February announcement, the official position of Clarence House, the couple’s office, was that Camilla would be known as Princess Consort when Prince Charles becomes king, as per a statement released in 2005 at the time of their wedding.

 "Camilla was not popular or well liked, [though] this has changed a lot since the marriage as Camilla has taken on a lot of patronages," historian and royal family expert Marlene Koenig explains in her blog.
 "Still, [there was] a lot of tension and anger among a certain element of the population, so it was decided that Camilla would be styled as the Duchess of Cornwall, even though, of course, she is the Princess of Wales."